Mark Levin: Wiretap claim

 In March 2017, Levin alleged that the Obama administration had used "police state" surveillance tactics against the Donald Trump campaign during the 2016 presidential election.
 The Associated Press said that Levin "voiced without evidence the idea that Obama had wiretapped Trump Tower".
 Levin protested the AP report vigorously, demanding a retraction and an apology on the grounds that his sources for the statement included The New York Times and other newspapers.
 His statement was reprinted by Breitbart News and reportedly became the basis of President Trump's unfounded Trump Tower wiretapping allegations.
 In September 2017, reports emerged of a court-ordered Federal Bureau of Investigation (FBI) wiretap on Trump campaign chairman Paul Manafort; while certain Trump supporters alleged that this surveillance vindicated Levin and Trump's unsupported assertions, The Atlantic commented: "This is not true – Trump claimed he had been the subject of Obama-ordered, politically motivated surveillance, for which there remains no evidence."

 "Deep State" conspiracy theories

-Levin has said that there is a "coup" occurring against the presidency of Donald Trump waged by Obama loyalists.
+Levin has said that there was a "coup" occurring against the first presidency of Donald Trump waged by Obama loyalists.
 Levin's coup claim was referring to investigations of the Russian interference in the 2016 United States elections and of alleged obstruction of justice by Trump.
 He has suggested that former FBI Director James Comey used the Trump-Russia dossier "to blackmail the president."
 He has claimed that Special Counsel Robert Mueller engaged in a "Deep State" coup against Trump.

-In February 2018, Levin said the Nunes Memo shows "Hillary Clinton paid for a warrant" and "Hillary Clinton colluded with the Russians...it appears the FBI at the senior-most levels colluded with the Russians too".

-In August 2018, Levin stated that Mueller is a "greater threat to this Republic and Constitution than anything Vladimir Putin did during the [2016] campaign".
-When the Attorney General Bill Barr issued his summary of Mueller's Special Counsel report considering Russian interference in the 2016 election, Levin called the second volume of the report "crap".
-Of the prosecutor he suggested: "Who gives a damn what the prosecutor said?"
-He insisted the special counsel was "not God.
-He is not a judge.
-He is not a jury!"